Premier of Manitoba, Canada, Brian Pallister announces a new Labour Market Strategy for Immigration

 Manitoba, Canada is growing through immigration.
 Over the past 10 years, almost 130,000 people from all over the world have made a new home in the welcoming communities of our prosperous Canadian province.

-Manitoba offers immigrant families the opportunity to take advantage of high employment, affordability, and peaceful living in the cities and towns nestled in the natural beauty of Canada’s central province.
+Manitoba offers newcomers the opportunity to take advantage of high employment, affordability, and peaceful living in the cities and towns nestled in the natural beauty of Canada’s central province.

-- Choosing Manitoba: Learn more about our province, its job and business opportunities, and the services available to support your new life in Manitoba
+- Learning more about our province, its job and business opportunities, and the services available to support your new life in Manitoba

 - Applying to the MPNP or choosing another route to immigrate to Manitoba